MnMainTou/all-rag-techniques/README.md

     }
    },
    "source": [
-    "## Evaluating Chunk Sizes in Simple RAG\n",
+    "# Introduction to Simple RAG\n",
     "\n",
-    "Choosing the right chunk size is crucial for improving retrieval accuracy in a Retrieval-Augmented Generation (RAG) pipeline.
-The goal is to balance retrieval performance with response quality.\n", "\n",
-    "This section evaluates different chunk sizes by:\n", "\n",
-    "1.
-Extracting text from a PDF.\n",
-    "2.
-Splitting text into chunks of varying sizes.\n", "3.
-Creating embeddings for each chunk.\n",
-    "4.
-Retrieving relevant chunks for a query.\n", "5.
-Generating a response using retrieved chunks.\n", "6.
-Evaluating faithfulness and relevancy.\n",
-    "7.
-Comparing results for different chunk sizes."
+    "Retrieval-Augmented Generation (RAG) is a hybrid approach that combines information retrieval with generative models.
+It enhances the performance of language models by incorporating external knowledge, which improves accuracy and factual correctness.\n", "\n",
+    "In a Simple RAG setup, we follow these steps:\n", "\n",
+    "1. **Data Ingestion**: Load and preprocess the text data.\n", "2. **Chunking**: Break the data into smaller chunks to improve retrieval performance.\n", "3. **Embedding Creation**: Convert the text chunks into numerical representations using an embedding model.\n", "4. **Semantic Search**: Retrieve relevant chunks based on a user query.\n", "5. **Response Generation**: Use a language model to generate a response based on retrieved text.\n", "\n",
+    "This notebook implements a Simple RAG approach, evaluates the model’s response, and explores various improvements."
    ]
   },
   {